-Karamo Brown, Queer Eye: Husband, Age, Height, Kids, Family
+Karamo Brown: The Queer Eye Star is a Proud Parent

 Being of Jamaican and Cuban descent, Karamo has lived his entire life in fear of gun violence, which is why he is an active member of the Never Again MSD movement, which advocates for new gun control legislation.
 This movement was started by the students of his former high school after the 2018 mass shooting there, which killed 17 and injured 17 more.
 Standing at 1.88 meters, i.e., 6 feet 2 inches, he isn’t afraid to stand up against what he thinks is wrong.

-The 39-year-old makes sure that he uses his platform for good.
+The 43-year-old makes sure that he uses his platform for good.
 He has partnered with various organizations over the years to empower people in the LGTQ+ community, to raise awareness about HIV and battle its stigma, and to provide mental health support to anyone who needs it.

-Karamo Brown Husband
+Is Karamo Brown Dating?

 Although Karamo isn’t married just yet, he is happily engaged.
-He met the love of his life, director Ian Jordan, outside a night club in Los Angles in 2010, and they have been together ever since, for almost a decade now.
+He met the love of his life, director Ian Jordan, outside a nightclub in Los Angeles in 2010, and they have been together ever since, for almost a decade now.
 Karamo swept Ian off of his feet when they first met, by literally picking him up.
 “When I picked him up,” Karamo said, “he started hitting my head, saying, ‘Put me down!’
 And when I put him down, he looked at me and said, ‘Oh, hey, you can pick me back up.'”

-Everyone please help me wish the love of my life, my soon to be husband, my baby daddy @theianjordan a very #HappyBirthday.
-Ian, you are a kind, patient, honest and loving man.
-The world is a better place because you’re in it!
-I love you!
-Here’s to the next chapter being one of the best! #49andFine ❤️❤️❤️🥳🥳🥳

 The two had a bit of trouble at the beginning of their relationship, having different communication styles and different expectations, but when they got on the same page, they got along like a house on fire.
 And in May 2018, Karamo made it official by getting down on one knee and proposing to Ian.
-Karamo announced the happy news on his Instagram with a picture on the two together and wrote: “Last night, in front of family & friends, I asked my best friend and the love of my life, “will you marry me?”
+Karamo announced the happy news on his Instagram with a since-deleted picture of the two together and wrote: “Last night, in front of family & friends, I asked my best friend and the love of my life, “will you marry me?”
 He said YESSS!!!!
 I’m engaged!
 Showing off our beautiful @davidyurmanmen rings. #LoveWins @theianjordan”

-Two years later, on their engagement anniversary, Karamo proposed again, stating that during quarantine because of the corona virus pandemic, he has fallen even deeper in love with Ian.
-Check out their adorable re-engagement video below:
+Two years later, on their engagement anniversary, Karamo proposed again, stating that during quarantine because of the coronavirus pandemic, he’d fallen even deeper in love with Ian.
+But alas, even they ended up parting ways around June 2020.
+Though Karamo wasn’t too bothered by it because he soon found himself dating photographer Carlos Medel.
+They’ve been dating since 2021 and the former seems really happy.

 Karamo Brown Kids